 If the driver is convicted of a DUI, pursuant to Code § 18.2-270.1, the court may require an ignition interlock device (IID) to be installed to allow the driver to get their license back.
 This is a type of breathalyzer that connects to the vehicle's ignition.
 The breathalyzer analyzes the driver's blood alcohol content and will prevent the automobile from starting if the BAC reading on the device is greater than .02%.

 Charlottesville DUI Defense Lawyer

 It may not seem like a driver can refuse a roadside breath test.
 However, even when the driver does submit to a preliminary breath test, an experienced DUI defense attorney can challenge the accuracy of the test and the reason for making the initial traffic stop.
 If you were arrested for drunk driving in Virginia, talk to an attorney with a record of successfully defending clients facing DUI charges.
-Contact Charlottesville attorney Thomas M. Wilson today for a free consultation.
+Contact attorney me today for a free consultation.